liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/08-search-and-indexing/02-enabling-search-and-indexing-for-guestbook-entries/03-querying-entries.markdown

     }

-You don't want results with a workflow status of `STATUS_IN_TRASH` queried, so add the workflow status of the Guestbook to the query.
+You don't want results with a workflow status of `STATUS_IN_TRASH` queried, so add the workflow status of the Entry to the query.
 You'll learn more about workflow in a later section.

-Once the query code is in place, define how returned Guestbook documents are summarized.
+Once the query code is in place, define how returned Entry documents are summarized.